top of page

 The list goes on and on; all you have to do now is utilize your imagination to develop your fantastic ideas.

-Planter Trolleys
+Planter Trolley

 Because planter trolleys can quickly be relocated around to follow the premises to follow the sun.
 Planter trolleys are ideal for growing plants indoors.
 Just make sure the bottom is lined with PVC and the potting mix is of good quality.